androidx/androidx/docs/issue_tracking.md

     propagated into a specific release channel. **Do not** re-open an issue that has been fixed unless the fix was reverted or the exact reported issue is still occurring.
+1. A status of **WontFix** means that the issue cannot be resolved within a year due to prioritization, staffing, etc. **Do not** re-open an issue that has been marked as WontFix or file identical issues.
+Issues that are open to reconsideration will be added to an internal hotlist and revisited when the circumstances surrounding their closure have changed.